ash30/CV_Public/README.md

 As a Senior Software Engineer, I drive key initiatives in both greenfield and complex existing systems, most recently in the VOIP CPAAS API space.

-I value collaboration, working closely with stakeholders to define deliver the product vision and customers to ensure seamless integration and long-term stability.
+I value collaboration, working with stakeholders to define and deliver the product vision and also customers to ensure seamless integration and long-term stability.

-I excel in diverse, polyglot technology stacks, delivering solutions across a wide range of programming languages, including full-stack JavaScript/TypeScript, native mobile development with Swift and Kotlin, and backend services with Golang.
-In my personal projects, I enjoy tackling low-level challenges, often working with modern system-level languages like Rust.
+I excel in diverse technology stacks, comfortable with full-stack, native mobile or specialist backend microservices.
+In my personal projects, I enjoy tackling low-level challenges, working with modern system-level languages like Rust and Golang.

 ## Skills